Psychometric Testing for Recruitment

-The senior level recruitment we undertake is retained and we embed a relevant psychometric test in-between the first and second interviews.
+The senior-level recruitment we undertake is retained and we embed a relevant psychometric test in-between the first and second interviews.
 After the first stage interview has been concluded, we know the number of candidates required to assess and what type of assessment should be used.

 We administer the psychometric tests to the candidates and once completed, arrange a video meeting with the client stakeholders to provide face-to-face feedback.
-We create a bespoke report on each candidate detailing the test outcomes, along with suggested questions and areas for further exploration at second interview.
+We create a bespoke report on each candidate detailing the test outcomes, along with suggested questions and areas for further exploration at the second interview.

-As only 1 candidate can be offered the role, to support my clients’ employer brand, I arrange a video meeting with all of the candidates who took the psychometric assessment and provide them with detailed feedback to assist their career choices going forward.
+As only 1 candidate can be offered the role, to support my client’s employer brand, I arrange a video meeting with all of the candidates who took the psychometric assessment and provide them with detailed feedback to assist their career choices going forward.
 With the role being retained it allows us to provide this high level of service to our clients and candidates, whilst absorbing the cost of the psychometric testing for recruitment into the fee.
 All of this means our client doesn’t pay any more for the overall hire, despite enhancing their recruitment and selection process with psychometric assessment.

 Managing costs and risk are high on the agenda of all organisations for all recruitment and selection processes.
 We’ve already identified the substantial cost associated with making the wrong hire, we are also able to support our clients to make the right hiring decisions by being able to provide our assessment services at no additional cost.
-For each client that incorporates personality-based psychometric testing into their recruitment and selection process, we are able to insure the cost of any resulting hire for a period of up to 12 months.
+For each client that incorporates personality-based psychometric testing into their recruitment and selection process, we are able to ensure the cost of any resulting hire for a period of up to 12 months.

-This is a complete guarantee that covers the cost of the full recruitment fee, should the hire not working out for any reason.
+This is a complete guarantee that covers the cost of the full recruitment fee, should the hire not work out for any reason.
 We are able to offer this due to the accuracy and robustness of our psychometric testing, meaning that our clients have nothing to lose, and everything to gain from incorporating psychometric testing into their recruitment and selection processes at all levels of management.